anhtuank7c/todo/README.md

 cd todo
 yarn
 yarn start
-Open expo on your phone and scaning QR code
+Open expo on your phone and scan QR code
 ```